Whether legal or illegal, stimulants have an addictive quality and side effects that can be very dangerous.

 - Anhedonia (inability to experience pleasure)

-Stimulant withdrawal can be very distressing and cause significant impairment, which is why it’s important that you seek medical treatment from a medical detox program or as part of a rehab program.
+Stimulant withdrawal can be very distressing and cause significant impairment, which is why you should seek medical treatment from a medical detox program or as part of a rehab program.

 Get Help Today